Did AI get more negative recently?: Experiments

-\paragraph{Baselines} We compare our models to simple baselines. {\bf POS}: Always predict a positive stance +1; {\bf ZERO}: Always predict a neutral stance 0; {\bf NEG}: Always predict a negative stance -1; {\bf AVG}: Always predict the average of manual annotations.
+We compare our models with simple baselines. {\bf POS}: always predict a positive stance +1; {\bf ZERO}: always predict a neutral stance 0; {\bf NEG}: always predict a negative stance $-$1; {\bf AVG}: always predict the average of manual annotations.